A Chronology of Development by Daniel E. Watters

 Due to its long lead time, supply action for the M16 in the FY 1968 South Korean MAP Augmentation is suspended until the Congress approves the FY 1969 MAP.
 The argument is that if the FY 1969 Korean MAP is drastically cut, the inclusion of the FY 1968 MAP Augmentation is also in danger.

-The JCS instructs Admiral McCain to advise the South Koreans that establishing a M16 plant in Korean may not be wise for the following reasons:
+The JCS instructs Admiral McCain to advise the South Koreans that establishing a M16 plant in Korea may not be wise for the following reasons:

 - Current US M16 production will soon be large enough to meet any additional requirements;